Luxury Without Compromise

 The Material Revolution

 To the touch, it's indistinguishable from fine leather.
-Interior and exterior are crafted with fully bio-degradable plant-based skin — its cushioned depth comes from a layer of vulcanized natural latex foam within the wall construction itself.
-It behaves like leather, but requires no animal to die and no toxic tanning process.
-The hardware is fabricated from recycled aluminum, recycled brass and finished with 18-karat PVD gold plating from recycled metals.
+We use a next-generation plant-based material from Uncaged Innovations New York, with less than 0.5% fossil-derived content.
+It mimics the structure of collagen on a molecular level, yet requires no animals and almost no fossil resources.
+Soft, durable, and engineered to age beautifully. — its cushioned depth comes from a layer of vulcanized natural latex foam within the wall construction itself.
+It behaves like leather, but requires no toxic tanning process.
+The hardware is fabricated from recycled-content aluminium and recycled-content brass finished with 18-karat PVD gold plating.
 The diamonds are lab-grown, produced with solar power, eliminating the human and environmental cost of mining.
 Every component is traceable to its source.
 Every choice has been justified.

 This isn't greenwashing dressed up as luxury.
 It's a fundamental rethinking of what luxury means.
 In an industry where "sustainable" has become shorthand for buying carbon offsets while business continues as usual, SUNIDOR's approach borders on heretical: eliminate the damage before it occurs.